datagrok/opinions/DESIGN.md

 - Timestamps could be TAI64; 64 bits.
 - Maps from hash values to URIs could live in any key-value store.
 - For the protocol design we need not worry too much about storage details.
 But consider them anyway to avoid design mistakes.
+- Serialization of some data structure for encryption is critically important.
+Serialization for transmission over the wire is unimportant, but benefits from the existence of a standard.

 ### How do we selectively distribute opinions?